Skills

 Poison Tolerance

-If you're particularly worried about Slog and scorpiocks, then taking this skill is fine to do early.
+If you're particularly worried about Spoiler: Early game boss Slog and scorpiocks, then taking this skill is fine to do early.
 The issue with this skill is that it's 100 skill points for a damage type that is just extremely rare and becomes even rarer post Golgotha.
 Something to note is that despite looking very similar, poison gas and corrosive gas are different with corrosive gas being more prevalent, more dangerous, and most importantly of all not poison.
 Take this skill if you're still uncomfortable around Golgotha otherwise you can skip.

 Weathered